Loading...

 Inventory sheet

-This is one of the main representations of Porto at the end of the 18th century, which documents the city delimited by the old wall built in the 14th century to defend the town whose perimeter went up from Forte da Porta Nova to Porta das Virtudes, descending from Porta do Sol and rushing over the river in Guindais, a place where a small section still survives today.
+This is one of the most important late 18th century depictions of Porto.
+It records the city encircled by the old wall built in the 14th century for the town’s defence, whose perimeter went from the Forte da Porta Nova to the Porta das Virtudes, descending from the Porta do Sol and going on to the river at Guindais, where a small stretch still survives today.

-The engraving depicts the vessels and riverside activities in Vila Nova: a Portuguese frigate under construction and others under repair.
-Valboeiro boats or passing barges are moored at the pier and, on the beach, a rabelo boat unloads the kites.
-The characters are also meticulously described in their costumes and work.
+The engraving depicts the boats and riverside activities at Vila Nova: a Portuguese frigate under construction and others under repair.
+Valbom boats or passing barges are moored at the quay and, on the beach, a rabelo boat unloads barrels.
+The characters’ clothes and activities are also meticulously presented.